 An agreed-upon schedule begins with full-time apprentice training on-site while coursework commences in the hybrid academic setting with ICATAP outside of the workday.

-Apprentices will be employed full-time for 52 weeks of on-site training ( a minimum of 2000 hours of skill development).
+Apprentices will be employed full-time for 52 weeks of on-site training ( a range of 1400-2000 hours of skill development).

-Apprentices move out of the program and remain in employment after completing the board exam for the program.
+Apprentices move out of the program and remain in employment after successful completion of the board exam for the program.

 The ICATAP Advantage

 Partnering medical organizations provide on-the-job training supported by ICATAP staff and instructors.
-This includes meetings between clinical administration/mentors and ICATAP staff and weekly meetings between ICATAP instructors and the apprentices.
+This includes meetings between clinical administration/mentors and ICATAP staff and, regular interaction between ICATAP instructors and the apprentices.
 ICATAP also has "train-the-trainer" instruction available for clinical staff.
 Support for your facility staff involved in ICATAP is available whenever needed.
 Enrollment is continuous- and apprentices can be onboarded any day/week/month.